 Option 3: High-level synthesis without species-level analysis

+Details of the three options are explained in detail in Table 1, along with details on the estimated financial resources required for each option.
+It would also be feasible to have a lower-cost option, focussed solely on the production of the indicators (or a subset thereof); however, this option would not benefit from the wider synthesis and dissemination of information that would make it more accessible to policy-makers.

 In general terms, it is proposed that the report will be structured using a pressure-state-response framework applied in other similar reports (for example, the Living Planet Report 2016).
 The structure of the proposed report and potential content might therefore include:

 Introduction, outlining the scope of the report and the importance of migratory species (potential links to SPMS Goal 4);